acidstout/iq-block-country-lite/README.md

 ## Installation
 1. Unzip the archive and put the `iq-block-country` folder into your plugins folder (/wp-content/plugins/).
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Set your MaxMind license key in the plugin settings.
-2. The GeoLite2 database ist downloaded automatically if it does not exist.
-If for whatever reason the download fails, please download the database manually from [MaxMind](http://geolite.maxmind.com/download/geoip/database/GeoLite2-Country.tar.gz).
-Unzip the database and put the GeoLite2-Country.mmdb file into the plugin's db folder, usually /wp-content/iq-block-country/db/GeoLite2-Country.mmdb
+4. The GeoLite2 database is downloaded automatically if it does not exist.
-3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Go to the settings page and choose which countries you want to ban.
 Use the ctrl key to select multiple countries.

 ## How can I get a new version of the GeoIP database?
-Maxmind updates the GeoLite database every month.
+MaxMind updates the GeoLite database every month.
 The plugin checks automatically every three months for database updates, which should be sufficient.
 You also may download the database directly from MaxMind and upload them to your website.

-1. Download the GeoIP2 Country database from [MaxMind](http://geolite.maxmind.com/download/geoip/database/GeoLite2-Country.tar.gz)
+1. Download the GeoIP2 Country database from [MaxMind](https://www.maxmind.com)
 2. Unzip the GeoIP2 database and put the GeoLite2-Country.mmdb file into the plugin's db folder, usually /wp-content/iq-block-country/db/GeoLite2-Country.mmdb

 Or